-(a) Result in reductions in overall GHG emissions generated by transportation and land use within the jurisdiction but without increasing GHG elsewhere in the state;

-(b) Result in reductions in per capita VMT within the jursidiction but without increasing VMT in the state

-(c) Prioritize reductions that benefit overburdened communities in order to maximize the co-benefits of reduced air pollution and environmental justice.
+- (a) Result in reductions in overall GHG emissions generated by transportation and land use within the jurisdiction but without increasing GHG elsewhere in the state; - (b) Result in reductions in per capita VMT within the jurisdiction but without increasing VMT in the state - (c) Prioritize reductions that benefit overburdened communities in order to maximize the co-benefits of reduced air pollution and environmental justice.

-WAC 365-196-840 Concurrency - In urban areas, the department recommends counties and cities adopt methodologies that analyze the transportation system from a comprehensive multi-modal perspective as authorized by RCW 36.70A.108 programs, demand management, or transportation systems management strategies funded by the development.
+WAC 365-196-840 Concurrency - In urban areas, the department recommends counties and cities adopt methodologies that analyze the transportation system from a comprehensive multi-modal perspective authorized by

+RCW 36.70A.108

-- 3.9 An all-weather arterial road system shall be coordinated with industrial and commercial areas. - 3.10 Cost effectiveness shall be a consideration in transportation expenditure decisions and Balanced for both safety and service improvements. - 3.11-An integrated regional transportation system shall be designed to minimize air pollution. including a reduction of vehicle related greenhouse gas emissions and reduction of vehicle miles travelled by promoting the use of alternative transportation modes, reducing vehicular traffic, maintaining acceptable multimodal levels of service, traffic flow_and siting of facilities. - 3.12 All new and expanded transportation facilities and transportation system improvements shall be sited, constructed and maintained to minimize noise levels and shall not have the effect of increasing per capita VMT or greenhouse gas emissions. - 3.13 Increase the percentage of trips made using transit by prioritizing transit service hours and capital investments for routes serving urban corridors with high levels of ridership potential where dense concentrations of housing, employment, or services exist or are planned. - 3.14 Develop a regional network of active transportation facilities and connect major regional cities with a multi-use path system.
+- 3.10 Cost effectiveness shall be a consideration in transportation expenditure decisions and balanced for both safety and service improvements. - 3.11 An integrated regional transportation system shall be designed to minimize air pollution, including a reduction of vehicle related greenhouse gas emissions and reduction of vehicle miles travelled by promoting the use of alternative transportation modes, reducing vehicular traffic, maintaining acceptable multimodal levels of service, traffic flow, and siting of facilities. - All new and expanded transportation facilities and transportation system improvements shall be sited, constructed and maintained to minimize noise levels and shall not have the effect of increasing per capita VMT or greenhouse gas emissions. - 3.13 Increase the percentage of trips made using transit by prioritizing transit service hours and capital investments for routes serving urban corridors with high levels of ridership potential where dense concentrations of housing, employment, or services exist or are planned. - 3.14 Develop a regional network of active transportation facilities and connect major regional cities with a multi-use path system.